jhspetersson/fselect/README.md

 * aggregate, date, and other functions
 * search within archives
 * `.gitignore` and `.hgignore` support (experimental)
-* search by width and height of images
+* search by width and height of images, EXIF metadata
 * search by MP3 info
-* search by EXIF metadata
 * search by extended file attributes
 * search by file hashes
 * search by MIME type